 The Value Firm® is a classic value investing company inspired by the thinking and teachings of investing legends like Warren Buffett and Seth Klarman.
 The company is all about good old-fashioned stock picking and is based in the greater Amsterdam area.

 The number one idea is to view a stock as an ownership of the business and to judge the staying quality of the business in terms of its competitive advantage.
-The Firm in 5 Slides.
+Here is what Warren has to say.

 Letters and more…

 When you study the history of value investing, from the Ben Graham net-nets to the Warren Buffett and Charlie Munger “moat” investing style, and now the more next-gen technology & innovation oriented investments by the two new Berkshire Hathaway investment managers Ted Weschler and Todd Combs, I consider it a privilege to study what they do, and if I feel comfortable with what they do, just do what they do.
 I enjoy this next-gen value investing style, with companies like StoneCo, Ocado (an EXOR holding) and Snowflake, a lot.
 Is this still “classic value investing”?
 Well.
 Decide for yourself.

 More on Value Investing